Spotlight on Local Art

 Local art in healthcare and senior living environments fosters a sense of community.
 The familiar details offer comfort to patients and residents, which can aid healing by evoking positive emotions and serve as conversation starters to promote social interaction and cognitive engagement.

-Block, Inc. offices in St. Louis, Missouri, feature paintings from local visual artist Doug Weaver highlighting basements turned entrepreneurial spaces, unveiling a hidden world of creativity beneath homes.
+At Block, Inc., paintings from local visual artist Doug Weaver highlight basements turned entrepreneurial spaces, unveiling a hidden world of creativity.

-Vibrant, dimensional wall art by local artist Jeremy Rabus merges legacy and innovation at Block, Inc. in St. Louis, Missouri, recognizing the historic building's past and present corporate occupants.
+Local artist Jeremy Rabus merges legacy and innovation at Block, Inc. in St. Louis, Missouri, by creating vibrant, dimensional wall art.

 St. Louis artist Jennifer Hayes created a bright abstract painting depicting an iconic century-old public landmark for St. Louis Children’s Hospital.